 6. GitHub: Website Back-end Development

 GitHub, originally based in San Francisco, started from a background of writing in the Ruby on Rails framework.
-As the solution progresses, the founders realized they would require help from someone extremely proficient in Git itself.
-Then, in a Ruby meetup, GitHub CEO and co-founder came across Scott Chacon whose thorough understanding of Gits is few and far between at the time.
-Chacon joined the GitHub team as a consultant on an outsourced basis as per the request of the founders and went on to write the back-end of their website.
+As the solution progressed, the founders realized they would require help from someone extremely proficient in Git itself.
+Then, in a Ruby meetup, GitHub CEO and co-founder came across Scott Chacon, whose thorough understanding of Gits was few and far between at the time.
+Chacon joined the GitHub team as a consultant on an outsourced basis as per the request of the founders and went on to write the back end of their website.
 He later became the company’s CIO.

-What does these successful Outsourcing examples tell us?
+What do these successful Outsourcing examples tell us?

-Each of these 6 companies above employed various type of outsourcing but their stories all share the same conclusion: Outsourcing is a vital key to long term success and expansion.
-Whether you are a rising startup like WhatsApp and Skype or an established cross-continent enterprise such as Google, your business will definitely benefit tremendously when choosing outsourcing service.
+Each of these 6 companies above employed various types of outsourcing, but their stories all share the same conclusion: Outsourcing is a vital key to long-term success and expansion.
+Whether you are a rising startup like WhatsApp and Skype or an established cross-continent enterprise such as Google, your business will definitely benefit tremendously when choosing outsourcing services.

-Contact CMC Global today and venture on the fastest route to success.
+Contact CMC Global here today and venture on the fastest route to success.